ganbarodigital/ts-lib-media-types/README.md

 }
 ```

-`MediaTypeMatchRegexIsBroken` is a throwable, structured `Error`.
+`MediaTypeMatchRegexIsBrokenError` is a throwable, structured `Error`.
 It's thrown whenever we break one of the regexes that we use to parse media type strings.

 This is an internal error.
+Hopefully, you'll never see it occur.

-### NotAMediaType Error
+### NotAMediaTypeError

 ```typescript
 // how to import this into your own code